shimataro/value-schema/migration.md

 const input = {};

-// The below code throws error in v3, outputs `{foo: undefined}` in v4.
+// The below code throws an error in v3, but outputs `{foo: undefined}` in v4.
 {
     const output = vs.applySchemaObject({
         foo: vs.number({